DO IT YOURSELF

 The Course Notes will provide some known water resource information that is not readily available from a general Google Search.
 Guidance instruction is provided on the identification and preparation of a more detailed water plan that will enable riders to replenish water at manageable intervals along the course.

 The Course Notes will provide some known food resource information.
-Specifically this will identify some small town services or roadhouses with limited options that fall into the ‘local knowledge’ category and to some extent avoid the need for multiple research enquiry from riders asking the same questions.
+Specifically this will identify some small town services or roadhouses with limited options that fall into the ‘local knowledge’ category and to some extent avoid the need for multiple enquiry from riders asking the same questions.

-The race route .gpx file will be provided as five seperate files broken into shorter legs to avoid accumulated kilometre error in identifying navigation points.
+The ITT route .gpx file will be provided as five seperate files broken into shorter legs to avoid accumulated kilometre error in identifying navigation points.
 NOTE: eTrex 20/30 users will need to split and reduce the ‘points’ in these legs to ensure the full route distance is downloaded to their device.

 The Course Notes will provide some known accommodation/camping resource information not readily available from a web search.